ryanbaumann/mapboxgl-powerBI/readme.md

 # Hey, what's the latest version of this Mapbox Visual for Power BI?

+This repository is archived.

-Check out the lastest version, aobut to launch on the Microsoft Office Store, here!  https://github.com/mapbox/mapboxgl-powerbi
+Check out the lastest code and disribution version (on the Microsoft Office Store!)  https://github.com/mapbox/mapboxgl-powerbi

 ## Mapbox GL Extension for PowerBI